crycode-de/ioBroker.discord/README.md

 * Send, edit and delete messages, add and await message reactions using Scripts
 * Optional raw states to allow more flexibility in custom scripts
 * Support for Blockly with custom blocks to send and edit messages and to handle custom slash commands
+* Basic support for interactions unknown to the adapter (custom Javascript required to handle them)

 ## Changelog